-What is the reason for the “Establishing a secure connection” error?
+What’s the cause of the “Establishing secure connections” error?

 The cryptographic service is malfunctioning: this service is responsible for allowing TLS handshakes, which are used to create secure connections between clients and servers.
 Restarting this service may fix the problem.

 Suspicious add-ons: when new extensions or plugins are added, one of them may cause connection problems and increase the time it takes to establish a secure connection.
 Consider removing them from Google Chrome.